Moreruela Abbey

+Background

 Before the time of the Cistercians, a monastery of the Benedictines already stood on the site, founded for them either by the Asturian King Alfonso III or by Saint Froilan, which under the patronage of Alfonso VII the Cistercians took over.
 The date of this takeover is often put at 1131/1133, which would make Moreruela the earliest Cistercian foundation in Spain.
 There is however an alternative theory which dates the establishment of the Cistercians here at 1143.

 Moreruela was a daughter house of Clairvaux, and in its turn was the mother house of Nogales Abbey, also in Spain (1164), and Aguiar Abbey in Portugal (1165).